cogentcore/core/README.md

 * tooltip prevents button from opening dialog, causes hang sometimes -- close tooltip right away?

-* CSSAgg needs a tag for no-inline -- don't inline its map ever
-* also, inline choice could be smarter if we knew what was in the map, but...

 * bitflag elements, e.g., TypeDecoration in FontStyle -- field should in general be a uint32 or uint64, but bitflag uses int32, int64 which is fine, but key problem is how to associate the enum with the field then?  bit-set